billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 cause a run to shut down.
 Note that SpikeGLX monitors its own performance and if it isn't able to maintain data integrity it will stop the run.

-* Follow our UserManual power settings to prevent subsystems from sleeping.
+* Follow our UserManual `Optimal Computer Settings` guide.
 * Don't launch resource hungry programs like MATLAB, while a run is going.
 * Minimize running other apps during data acquisition.
 * Minimize presence of background apps that do installs or housekeeping at